-But ok seriously I guess I will tell you a little about me.
+But ok seriously, I guess I will tell you a little about me.
 My name is Heather.
 I am a Texas Gal- not born, but raised.
 My earliest cooking memories are from my childhood and involve sugar cookies.
 For as long as I can remember we have baked sugar cookies for every holiday and spent hours decorating them.
-Not just for Christmas but also Easter, Thanksgiving, Halloween, Valentine's Day, Fourth of July, St. Patrick's Day...... you get the point.
-We made pounds and pounds of butter cream icing (in every color- even black).
-Bought millions and millions of holiday themed sprinkles.
+Not just for Christmas but also Easter, Thanksgiving, Halloween, Valentine’s Day, Fourth of July, St. Patrick’s Day…… you get the point.
+We made pounds and pounds of buttercream icing (in every color- even black), and bought millions and millions of holiday themed sprinkles.
 We took our sugar cookie baking very seriously- never missing a holiday (sometimes even making our traditional cookies the day after the holiday).

-I am still "Concocting" things in the kitchen.
-But now it is not only my family who is trying it, but my boyfriend (Eric), his family, and our friends.
-My boyfriend at times will question my recipes or "kitchen adventures".
-And sometimes he absolutely LOVES the things I make and will rant and rave about it for weeks; and other times he will complain and not eat it at all.
-And to that I say "You win some you lose some!
-How do you think we got all of our favorite foods- by someone experimenting and putting different ingredients together."
+Today, I am still “Concocting” things in the kitchen; but now it is not only my family who is trying it, but my husband (Eric), his family and our friends.
+Early in our relationship, my husband at times would question my recipes or “kitchen concoctions”.
+Sometimes he would absolutely LOVE the things I made and would rant and rave about it for weeks; and other times he would complain and not eat it at all.
+But now, he has opened his mind and eats pretty much anything and everything I make and is my biggest fan and supporter.

 But food fascinates me!
 I am constantly writing and re-writing recipes.
 I am constantly trying new foods and I love to try new restaurants.
-I watch every show (and I mean EVERY) on the Food Network.
-I am always reading books and magazines on food and restaurants.
-I am slowly learning this thing called 'food staging' and 'food-ography'... so please don't judge my pics too harshly!
+I watch every cooking show (and I mean EVERY) and I am always reading books and magazines on food and restaurants.
+I am slowly learning this thing called ‘food staging’ and ‘food photography’… so please don’t judge my pics too harshly!
 And this blogging thing who knows if I will ever fully get all the things that it evolves.